bunyod-botirov/bunyod-botirov/README.md

-<h1>Hi 👋 I am Bunyod Botirov</h1>
+##Hi 👋 I am Bunyod Botirov
-- 👀 I’m interested in ...
+- 👀 I’m interested in Mobile Development
-- 🌱 I’m currently learning Python and also Django
+- 🌱 I’m currently learning Dart and also Flutter
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me b24bunyod@gmail.com

 <!---